 Air France Review and a Disturbing Fact Uncovered

 This article began as a review of my experience flying economy class with Air France on a recent trip from the United States to Europe.
 As I researched the airline, I found a disturbing fact about Europe’s largest airline carrier.
 Air France transports live monkeys to laboratories around the world.
+In fact, they are the only commercial airline that still transports primates to research labs.
+1

 This find originally shifted the content of this article.
 Instead, to be fair, I have kept my review intact as recorded during and immediately after my Air France economy flight.
 I assessed my experience and graded my flight prior to gathering the knowledge that Air France ferries monkeys to labs.
 Detailed information about the airline’s monkey business can be found later in this article.